-10. Science, technology and innovation (STI) play a critical role in achieving sustainable development goals, including, enhancing productivity and inducing dynamic transformation of the economy, increasing growth rates and the number of decent jobs while reducing fossil-based energy consumption, developing essential drugs and improving health/medical care, achieving food security through sustainable agricultural methods and raising agricultural productivity, and reducing the drudgery and improving the safety of housework and reproductive activities.
-Advancing a nation's capacity in STI and its effective application in economic activities are essential factors for expanding peoples' capabilities and achieving sustainable development.
-At the same time, STI forms part of global and national capabilities to address the economic, social and environmental dimensions of development and their interactions.

-11. While STI is essential to find answers to the sustainability crisis that the world is currently facing, there is need to place it in a broader context and take into account both the cultural and historical dimensions in which STI operates.
-Under this framework, it is crucial to recognize that although the world is confronting common crises, there are differences in and between countries; hence knowledge systems should be constructed broadly to include diverse historical, cultural, social, and institutional features of countries.

-12. In this regard, STI contributions towards a new sustainable development paradigm require a deep understanding of the relation among the three pillars of sustainable development, acknowledging that environmental degradation harms economic development and human wellbeing, especially for the poor and vulnerable groups in society.
-Social and economic sciences must contribute as much as natural and technical sciences towards an approach where improved quality of life and sustainable patterns of consumption and production can be reconciled with reduced environmental degradation, poverty and inequalities and the promotion of peace and security.

-13. Similarly, it is imperative to understand that there are technological choices that can have negative impacts (externalities) on the social and environmental dimensions on sustainable development.
-They also have important distributional consequences besides generating "winners" and "losers" due to the introduction of new production processes and labour saving technologies.
-Important distributional implications emerge particularly due to decisions about what types of knowledge and innovations are promoted and developed and which types are neglected and forgotten.
+- 10. Science, technology and innovation play a critical role in achieving sustainable development goals, including with respect to enhancing productivity and inducing a dynamic transformation of the economy, increasing growth rates and the number of decent jobs while reducing fossil-based energy consumption, developing essential drugs and improving health/medical care, achieving food security through sustainable agricultural methods and raising agricultural productivity, reducing the drudgery and improving the safety of housework, and increasing the safety of reproduction.
+Advancing a nation's capacity in science, technology and innovation and its effective application in economic activities are essential factors for expanding peoples' capabilities and achieving sustainable development.
+At the same time, science, technology and innovation form part of global and national capabilities to address the economic, social and environmental dimensions of development and their interactions. - 11.
+While science, technology and innovation are essential in finding answers to the sustainability crisis that the world is currently facing, there is a need to look at the broader context and take into account both the cultural and historical dimensions in which science, technology and innovation operate.
+Under this framework, it is crucial to recognize that although the world is confronting common crises, there are differences within and between countries; hence, knowledge systems should be constructed broadly to include the diverse historical, cultural, social and institutional features of countries. - 12.
+In this regard, the contributions of science, technology and innovation to a new sustainable development paradigm require a deep understanding of the relation among the three pillars of sustainable development, acknowledging that environmental degradation harms economic development and human well-being, especially for the poor and vulnerable groups in society.
+Social and economic sciences must contribute as much as natural and technical sciences to an approach where improved quality of life and sustainable patterns of consumption and production can be reconciled with reduced environmental degradation, poverty and inequalities, and the promotion of peace and security. - 13.
+Similarly, it is imperative to understand that there are technological choices that can have negative impacts (externalities) on the social and environmental dimensions of sustainable development.
+They also have important distributional consequences besides generating "winners" and "losers" owing to the introduction of new production processes and labour-saving technologies.
+Important distributional implications emerge particularly owing to decisions about which types of knowledge and innovations are promoted and developed and which types are neglected and forgotten.
 Thus, it remains important to be clear about the fact that the choices we face are societal choices, not scientific or technical ones.
-Understanding this approach, STI for sustainable development offers immense opportunities to reciprocally connect science with society, culture and traditional knowledge.
+Understanding this approach, science, technology and innovation for sustainable development offers immense opportunities to connect science with society, culture and traditional knowledge.

-B. Science, technology and innovation to meet basic human needs and environmental challenges
+B. Science, technology and innovation: meeting basic human needs and environmental challenges